-Over the course of 2018 there were no increases in the percentage ownership of our major shareholders.
+Over the course of 2020, there were no material increases in the percentage ownership of our major shareholders.
 On the other hand, there were decreases in the percentage ownership of entities affiliated with (i) Aurum Ventures M.K.I.
-Ltd (from 21.7% to 20.3%) and (ii) Shavit Capital Funds (from 16.4% to 15.4%), which was due to the dilution of their ownership as a result of a private placement of our preferred shares, which were converted to our Ordinary Shares after our IPO.
+Ltd (from 15.8% to 10.8%) and (ii) Shavit Capital Funds (from 12.5% to 6.9%), which was due to the dilution of their ownership as a result of the IPO.